EricssonResearch/scott-eu/simulation-ros/doc/README.md

 **Note:** As V-REP does not have a native support to ROS, the [ROS Interface](http://www.coppeliarobotics.com/helpFiles/en/rosInterf.htm) plugin should be installed.
 **Note 2:** Most of the lua scripts of the scenario are stored outside V-REP. This means that the lua scripts contained in the scenario just load these files (they are inside *vrep* folder).
 This was necessary for version control of the scripts and better reusability.
+**Note 3:** The V-REP will innitalize components in the A-Z order, so there will be a few error message in the V-REP console.
+But the initialization will loop until it succeed.

 # 4. ROS